If you want to get into recording guitar, you’ll need a DAW (Digital Audio Workstation).

 Some DAWs require you to plug in a USB dongle to operate.

-Fortunately, most DAWs have moved away from this terrible approach, but some still use it.
+Fortunately, most DAWs have moved away from this terrible approach, but some older versions may still use them.

 One of my students bought Pro Tools a few years ago and while she had the required dongle plugged in, she could not get it to work.
 She spent weeks sending emails to support and eventually gave up.

 If you plan on using a DAW across multiple computers, make sure you know whether you will be able to run the same DAW licence on them at the same time or not.

 Best DAWs in 2023 for Guitar